katonpang/CaseStudy1DDS/README.md

 - `Name` is the name of the brewery.
 - `City` is the city where the brewery is situated.
 - `State` represents the state in which the brewery is located.

+### Beers_cleaned.csv

+This file was exported from the R Markdown file after Beers_updated_2.csv and Breweries.csv were merged, and data were wrangled.
+This is only for reference and is not required for the R Markdown file.

 ## Analysis